brian428/sencha-grails-asset-pipeline/README.md

 * Determine the correct required files even when multiple classes are defined in a single file.
 * It should even handle classes required by the `@require()` Sencha Cmd annotation.

+## Configuration

+Other than installing the plugin, the only other config option is to set a `grails.assets.sencha.appRootPath` in your `Config.groovy` file.
+This lets the plugin know what your Sencha application's root is.
+It's a relative path from your `assets\javascripts` folder.
+For example, if your app is located at `grails-app/assets/javascripts/app`, then you'd use `grails.assets.sencha.appRootPath = "app"`.
+By default, it will treat your `assets\javascripts` folder as the app root.